 Camino Spiritual Exercises 4: Value the small things

 The fourth Camino Spiritual Exercises requires you to pamper and indulge yourselves with the little things that makes you happy so that you can accomplish a proper balance in your life.

 “Remember that the little pleasures we give ourselves once in a while are the zest of life.
 Today don’t let others decide for you, choose the movie you want to watch, the clothes you want to wear, and what you want to eat.”

 Sometimes we are so focused on our jobs, our routine and pleasing others that we forget to take care of and please ourselves with small things that, in the end, are as important as deadlines, meetings and errands.
 Nurturing our soul is an exercise that is made from many elements and is focused in bringing YOU joy.
 Whether it is surrounding yourself with friends or indulging that craving, these exercises are all directed toward achieving peace and happiness.
 By paying attention to the little things we will feel satisfied, we will find the energy needed to carry on with our daily activities, smile and remember how beautiful life is!

 This week get organized and open a space in your agenda for YOU and what you want to do.
 Go to the movies, eat in your favorite restaurant, go for a run, spend all night long watching your favorite TV show, sleep an extra hour.

 Once in a while we have to do these camino spiritual exercises and gymnastics for the soul, a well rounded plan to feel better.
 Do whatever makes you smile and you will see how these small exercises will be so refreshing that you will feel closer to a much-desired wellbeing.
 This blog is the first of a series of three posts that are meant to make you feel good and inspire you.
-Please click the following links to see part two and part three to see other Camino inspirational blogs.
-Part two: The 5 Best Recipes for a better life Part three: Spiritual journey
+Please click the following links to see the other series of the Camino inspirational blogs: Camino Inspiration : Spiritual journey